axieinfinity/ronin-documentation/docs/node-operators/mainnet/archive.md

+---
+description: Run an archive node on the Ronin mainnet.
+---

 # Run an archive node
-Set up an archive node on the Ronin mainnet.
+This guide demonstrates how to run an archive node on the Ronin mainnet.

 ## Latest release
 ### RPC node